 The Bakerloo Line’s route diagram badly defaced.

-The reaction to that episode has been very mixed, partially because Banksy is world famous and partially because of the security breach involved.
-Some TfL staff were horrified this had even been done and Banksy had breached the underground’s defences with apparent ease.
-One particular fall out from this was the claim London’s transport systems are not safe – indeed TfL refused to release a report which confirmed this was the finding as the BBC reported:
+The reaction to that episode has been very mixed.
+Its very understandable because Banksy is world famous, but the element here is that there was a substantial security breach involved too.
+Some TfL staff were horrified that Banksy had breached the underground’s defences with such apparent ease.
+One particular fall out from this was the claim London’s transport systems are not safe – indeed TfL refused to release a report which confirmed that was the case as the BBC reported:

 The transport authority has now confirmed to the BBC, in response a Freedom of Information Act request, that it had completed an investigation into the incident but would not release its findings because of security concerns and not wanting to encourage copycats.

 The graffiti done at Oxford Circus on Xmas Day may have been stupendous but the reality is no-one should even be able to get into any tube station, depot or tunnels anywhere on the system for any sort of unauthorised reason – the fact they even managed it at Oxford Circus tube station is quite worrying.
-Whilst some would celebrate that work because it was seen as artistic, it showed there’s still a considerable problem in terms of security that the underground has to face – and so far TfL haven’t really made that a 100% success in terms of preventing breaches.
+Whilst some would celebrate that work because it was seen as artistic, it showed there’s still a considerable problem in terms of security the underground has to face.